dockstore/dockstore-ui2/README.md

 Run `npm update`.
 This will automatically update package.json and package-lock.json.

 When you update a dependency in the package.json, make sure to update the third party licenses file `THIRD-PARTY-LICENSES.csv`.
-To update, run the command `license-checker  --excludePackages dockstore-ui2@2.3.0 --csv > UPDATED-LICENSES.csv`.
-Run a diff between the two files and update `THIRD-PARTY-LICENSES.csv` where appropriate.
-If there are new dependencies that list the license as `UNKNOWN` or `UNLICENSED`, look to see if the original license file has the dependency updated already.
+To update this file, run `npm run license`.
 Unfortunately, there is not a way to permanently say a certain dependency should be x license using this package.
-So, once we manually update a dependency's license info and we continue to use it, running the above command will always result in it being unknown in the updated file.
+So, once we manually update a dependency's license info and we continue to use it, running the above command will always result in it being unknown in the updated file. **Be sure to review the updated file (i.e. revert changes as needed and update any new unknown or unlicensed dependencies).**

 For more documentation on license-checker, visit [here](https://github.com/davglass/license-checker)